nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 Then, an appropriate exception will be thrown and the respective error message will be shown to the user.

-The following activity diagram summarises the action taken when markCommand is executed:
+The following activity diagram summarizes the action taken when markCommand is executed:

 ![MarkActivityDiagram](images/MarkActivityDiagram.png)

 _Activity diagram of marking task as done_

 In the Logic component, once `execute` is called in `LogicManager`, `TruthTableParser` and `MarkCommandParser`